TownesZhou/CS536-Network-Project/README.md

 This will download the file `test_500KB_1_0.txt`.
 There are many other test files of varying sizes under the directory `https/h1/files`.
 Simply change the url to the corresponding file to download those other files.

 ### Results
-Check out our findings in this [presention](https://docs.google.com/presentation/d/1NSAN5TM-EfgM57mA8zNueP0_KmoWeqzQfZlWAnvBnpE/edit?usp=sharing).
+Check out our findings in this [presention](https://docs.google.com/presentation/d/1NSAN5TM-EfgM57mA8zNueP0_KmoWeqzQfZlWAnvBnpE/edit?usp=sharing) and [project report](https://drive.google.com/file/d/1z3lKC_mQSbjvsGxpK6yYG-m0ifYSSlvz/view?usp=sharing).

 ### Demo Video
 Check out the demo video of reproducing our experiments [here](https://youtu.be/CJ5e01bjwcw).